Pro-Coded/Pro.GenericFactory/README.md

 GenericFactory is especially suited to systems architected using DDD, CQRS, CQRS+ES approaches, where many thousands of objects are instantiated.

+A partner project, Pro.FastBus, will be released shortly, which can be used in conjunction with GenericFactory for Command dispatching, and Aggregate instance instantiation.

 #Usage

 Step 1.